conjoon/conjoon.github.io/docs/conjoon.conf.json.md

 An object containing all the packages that should be used with **conjoon**.
 If no package configuration is available here, but the package gets loaded nonetheless, the configuration available with the package will be used.

 :::tip
-For package specific configurations of packages available wiht the base installation of **conjoon**, please refer to the [Frontend Guide](frontend).
+For package specific configurations of packages available with the base installation of **conjoon**, please refer to the [Packages Guide](packages).
 :::

 There are a two relevant fields that are used with each package configuration: `autoLoad` and `config`.
 Let's have a look at an example for the package named `package-calendar` that gets configured with `conjoon.conf.json`: